 - The most toxic pesticides are restricted to professional and specialized use

 In Québec, pesticide use is regulated by the MELCC pursuant to the Pesticides Act.
 The MELCC developed the Pesticides Management Code to regulate the sale and use of pesticides.
 The Code’s provisions are intended to better protect the environment and health, especially children’s health.
-To find out more, go to the Pesticides Management Code – Highlights page on the MELCC’s website.
+To find out more, go to the Pesticides section.

 Municipal regulation of pesticide use

 Since the early ’90s, many municipalities in Québec have regulated pesticide use on their territory.
 These municipalities must ensure that their regulatory provisions comply with the MELCC’s Pesticides Management Code.

-The liste des municipalités du Québec qui réglementent en matière de pesticides is available on the MELCC website (in French only).
+Consult the liste des municipalités du Québec qui réglementent en matière de pesticides (in French only).